UMN-Kernel-Object/UMN-Kernel-Object/README.md

-# UMN-Kernel-Object.github.io
+# UKO Website

-This repo contains our public site!
+This repo contains our website.